Omniscient Reader's Viewpoint: Characters

 Abyssal Black Flame Dragon is the leader of the "Black Cloud" nebula, standing at the side of absolute evil.
-At the beginning of the story he offered to become Dokja's sponsor, and despite being turned down,he remained loyal to Dokja's channel and became one of his biggest supporters.
+At the beginning of the story he offered to become Dokja's sponsor, and despite being turned down, he remained loyal to Dokja's channel and became one of his biggest supporters.
+He initially sponsors one of Kim Dokja's closest allies and an important member of the protagonist trio, Han Sooyoung.
+Quite humorously, he is mentioned to be the frequent sponsors of teenage edgelords (chunnibyou).